 This Blog is a Firm Believer in Science, Intellectualism and Expertise

 Today there are many evangelicals who reject the Enlightenment and that is a tragedy.
 This blog supports the Enlightenment and will defend it.
 Likewise the writer of this blog grew up in a medical family.
-My Dad’s hero was James Salk who invented the polio vaccine.
+My Dad’s hero was Jonas Salk who invented the polio vaccine.
 Likewise I also believe in evolution as well.
 This blog is a firm believer in science, intellectualism and expertise.
 To read more about that go to, “Being Intellectual, Supporting Science and the Establishment While Empowering People to Think for Themselves.”

 Feel Free to Question or Challenge What I Write at This Blog